 Vijayaraje Scindia, Jayaprakash Narayan, Raj Narain, Morarji Desai, Charan Singh, Jivatram Kripalani, Atal Bihari Vajpayee, Lal Krishna Advani, Arun Jaitley, Jai Kishan Gupta Satyendra Narayan Sinha, Gayatri Devi, the dowager queen of Jaipur, and other protest leaders were immediately arrested after they went against the Indira Gandhi led government.

-After the National Emergency of 1975 was over in 1977, the Lok Sabha elections were held once again, in which Indira Gandhi lost, and for the first time since Independence, a party other than the Congress came to power.
+After the National Emergency of 1975 was over in 1977, the Lok Sabha elections were held once again, in which Indira Gandhi lost.
+For the first time since Independence, a party other than the Congress came to power.
 Even Indira Gandhi faced a bad defeat in the mid-term election held in March 1977.